devflowinc/ruby-sdk/docs/TopicApi.md

 Get All Topics for Owner ID

-Get All Topics for Owner ID  Get all topics belonging to an arbitary owner_id.
+Get all topics belonging to an arbitary owner_id.
 This is useful for managing message history and chat sessions.
 It is common to use a browser fingerprint or your user's id as the owner_id.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples